HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 Of the pages surveyed, 2.85% of desktop pages include the `frame-ancestors` directive in CSP with 0.74% of desktop pages setting Frame-Ancestors to `'none'`, preventing any framing, and 0.47% of pages setting `frame-ancestors` to `'self'`, allowing only their own site to frame itself.
 On mobile we see 2.52% of pages using `frame-ancestors` with 0.71% setting the value of `'none'` and 0.41% setting the value to `'self'`.

 ### Referrer Policy
-The [`Referrer-Policy`](https://www.w3.org/TR/referrer-policy/) header allows a site to control what information will be sent in the `Referer` header when a user navigates away from the current page.
+The <a hreflang="en" href="https://www.w3.org/TR/referrer-policy/">`Referrer-Policy`</a> header allows a site to control what information will be sent in the `Referer` header when a user navigates away from the current page.
 This can be the source of information leakage if there is sensitive data in the URL, such as search queries or other user-dependent information included in URL parameters.
 By controlling what information is sent in the `Referer` header, ideally limiting it, a site can protect the privacy of their visitors by reducing the information sent to 3rd parties.

-Note the Referrer Policy does not follow the `Referer` header's misspelling [which has become a well-known error](https://stackoverflow.com/questions/3087626/was-the-misspelling-of-the-http-field-name-referer-intentional).
+Note the Referrer Policy does not follow the `Referer` header's misspelling <a hreflang="en" href="https://stackoverflow.com/questions/3087626/was-the-misspelling-of-the-http-field-name-referer-intentional">which has become a well-known error</a>.

 A total of 3.25% of desktop pages and 2.95% of mobile pages issue a `Referrer-Policy` header and below we can see the configurations those pages used.